yjg30737/pyqt-windows-os-light-dark-theme-window/README.md

 or

-`python -m pip install git+https://github.com/yjg30737/pyqt-windows-os-light-dark-theme-window.git --upgrade`
+`python -m pip install pyqt-windows-os-light-dark-theme-window --upgrade`

 ## Method Overview
 * `setDarkTheme(f: bool)` - If you want to set Windows theme directly, use this.
 If you give `True`, dark theme will be set to qt window.